Flood Advisory issued for Fayette by NWS - News Break

 Flood Advisory issued for Fayette by NWS

-Effective: 2021-07-08 15:00:00 EDT Expires: 2021-07-08 18:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-08 12:52:00 EDT Expires: 2021-07-08 16:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 To report flooding, go to our website at weather.gov/iln and submit your report via social media, when you can do so safely.
-Target Area: Fayette FLOOD ADVISORY REMAINS IN EFFECT UNTIL 4 PM EDT THIS AFTERNOON FOR FAYETTE IN COUNTY IN EAST CENTRAL INDIANA At 222 PM EDT, radar indicated heavy rain due to thunderstorms has ended.
-However, additional storms moving across central Indiana may move into Fayette County later this afternoon.
+Target Area: Fayette The National Weather Service in Wilmington has issued a * Flood Advisory for Fayette County in east central Indiana * Until 400 PM EDT. * At 1252 PM EDT, radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 2 and 3 inches of rain have fallen.
-Some locations that may experience flooding include Connersville, Glenwood, Waterloo, Columbia, Bunker Hill, Mettel Field, Nulltown, Alpine, Bentonville and Falmouth.alerts.weather.gov
+Between 1.5 and 2.5 inches of rain have fallen.
+Some locations that may experience flooding include Connersville, Glenwood, Waterloo, Columbia, Bunker Hill, Mettel Field, Nulltown, Alpine, Bentonville and Falmouth.
+Additional rainfall of 0.5 to 1.5 inches is expected over the area.alerts.weather.gov

 Comments / 0